openSUSE/news-o-o/_posts/2008-01-18-people-of-opensuse-katarina-machalkova.markdown

 Q: What is your favourite housework?
 A: Washing the dishes.
 That's the time when all these deadly ideas come to my mind.

-This event is [justdomyhomework.com](https://justdomyhomework.com/) celebrated in only a single day so it needs to count.